mollysa/MollysaYim.github.io/artifact-two.md

 <section>
 <h2>Narrative</h2>
-The artifact I selected is my Inventory App, which I originally created in CS 360 – Mobile Architecture and Programming.
+<p>The artifact I selected is my Inventory App, which I originally created in CS 360 – Mobile Architecture and
+Programming.
 The app allows users to manage inventory items by adding, editing, and deleting records, with persistent storage through an SQLite database.
 I later enhanced the artifact by introducing multi-select batch operations that allows users to select multiple items using checkboxes and perform actions like delete or mark out